 Does your radiator feel cold at the top and warm at the bottom?
 If so, it’s likely that the problem is being caused by air that has been trapped in your radiator.
 Let PlumbNation show you how to bleed a radiator.

 How to bleed a radiator ?
 Why ?

-Leading to a reduction in efficiency in the central heating system; there are a few ways to check whether you need to bleed your radiators, the quickest way to check is:
+The key reason for bleeding your radiators is that air has entered your central heating system.
+Trapped air leads to a reduction in efficiency in the central heating system.
+There are a few ways to check whether you need to bleed your radiators.
+The quickest way to check is:

 - With your central heating turned on, touch your radiator.
 If the radiator is warm at the bottom and cold this is generally a sign that there is air in it.

 Another way to improve efficiency is by learning how to balance a radiator.
 This involves adjusting the radiator valves, making sure that all radiators evenly heat up around your home

 How to Bleed Radiators: Guide

 Bleeding your radiators can be dirty work, get some old towels or some kitchen roll to make sure none of that dirty water spoils your flooring.